-Research and Analysis by Patrick J. Purcell
+Research & Analysis by Patrick J. Purcell

 How Do Trends in Women's Labor Force Activity and Marriage Patterns Affect Social Security Replacement Rates?

 Changes in the role of women in the economy and in the family have affected both the amount and the type of Social Security benefits they receive in retirement.
 Women's labor force participation rate increased from less than 40 percent in 1950 to more than 70 percent in 2011.
 Over much of the same period, marriage rates fell and divorce rates rose.
 This article examines how women's higher earnings and lower marriage rates have affected Social Security replacement rates over time for individuals and for households.

 The deduction of Medicare premiums from Social Security benefit payments complicates the estimation of Social Security income in household surveys.
 Although the Census Bureau's Current Population Survey (CPS) and Survey of Income and Program Participation (SIPP) both aim to collect and record gross Social Security benefit income before Medicare premium deductions, comparing the survey data with Social Security records indicates that the CPS and SIPP estimates differ and suggests that some survey respondents may report net benefit income.

 The income of the aged is composed largely of Social Security benefits, asset income, and pension income.
 Over the past three decades, the primary form of employer-sponsored pension has shifted from the traditional defined benefit plan to defined contribution plans, such as the 401(k).
 That trend creates problems for measuring the income of the aged because most household surveys of income either do not collect information about distributions from defined contribution retirement accounts or do not include those distributions in their summary measures of income.
 This article examines the impact of including distributions from retirement accounts on the estimated income of families headed by persons aged 65 or older.